Origin of the Bench / Evolution of my Practice

 You see, what I call Energy Flow Meditation is intensely rewarding.
 It connects you to a source of infinite positivity--a magnificent energy that is at once both internal and universally external.

-And it turns out that that there MANY ways to get there.
+And it turns out that there are MANY ways to get there.
 Putting together techniques from various practices I had studied, I came up with what I call the Figure-8 Energy Breath—a breath-based practice that incorporates internal energy-activation techniques.

 The Figure8 Energy Breath is a powerful prelude to deep meditation.
 At the same time, it turns both yoga asanas (stretching poses) and isometric exercises (strengthening actions) into meditative practices.